jahidulpabelislam/sticky-footer.js/README.md

 ## What?

-A small library to create a sticky footer effect using JavaScript & jQuery.
+A very small and lightweight library to create a sticky footer effect just using JavaScript & jQuery.

 If the length of the normal/original height of the page is smaller than the height of the window, the library will then extent the 'main content' element to to fill the remaining space.